 There are no contraindications for TAGRISSO

-Cardiomyopathy occurred in 2.6% of the 1142 TAGRISSO-treated patients; 0.1% of cardiomyopathy cases were fatal.
-A decline in left ventricular ejection fraction (LVEF) ≥10% from baseline and to <50% LVEF occurred in 3.9% of 908 patients who had baseline and at least one follow-up LVEF assessment.
+Cardiomyopathy occurred in 3% of the 1479 TAGRISSO-treated patients; 0.1% of cardiomyopathy cases were fatal.
+A decline in left ventricular ejection fraction (LVEF) ≥10% from baseline and to <50% LVEF occurred in 3.2% of 1233 patients who had baseline and at least one follow-up LVEF assessment.
+In the ADAURA study, 1.5% (5/325) of TAGRISSO-treated patients experienced LVEF decreases ≥10% from baseline and a drop to <50%.
 Conduct cardiac monitoring, including assessment of LVEF at baseline and during treatment, in patients with cardiac risk factors.
 Assess LVEF in patients who develop relevant cardiac signs or symptoms during treatment.
 For symptomatic congestive heart failure, permanently discontinue TAGRISSO

 Postmarketing cases consistent with Stevens-Johnson syndrome (SJS) and erythema multiforme major (EMM) have been reported in patients receiving TAGRISSO.
 Withhold TAGRISSO if SJS or EMM is suspected and permanently discontinue if confirmed

 Postmarketing cases of cutaneous vasculitis including leukocytoclastic vasculitis, urticarial vasculitis, and IgA vasculitis have been reported in patients receiving TAGRISSO.
 Withhold TAGRISSO if cutaneous vasculitis is suspected, evaluate for systemic involvement, and consider dermatology consultation.
 If no other etiology can be identified, consider permanent discontinuation of TAGRISSO based on severity